Andy Warhol: 1960s

 In November 1962, Warhol had an exhibition at Eleanor Ward's Stable Gallery in New York.
-The exhibit included the works Gold Marilyn, eight of the classic "Marilyn" series also named "Flavor Marilyns", Marilyn Diptych, 100 Soup Cans, 100 Coke Bottles, and 100 Dollar Bills.
-Gold Marilyn, was bought by the architect Philip Johnson and donated to the Museum of Modern Art.
-At the exhibit, Warhol met poet John Giorno, who would star in Warhol's first film, Sleep (1964).
+The exhibit included the works Gold Marilyn Monroe, eight of the classic Marilyn series also named Flavor Marilyns, Marilyn Diptych, 100 Soup Cans, 100 Coke Bottles, and 100 Dollar Bills.
+Gold Marilyn Monroe was bought by the architect Philip Johnson and donated to the Museum of Modern Art.

 In December 1962, New York City's Museum of Modern Art hosted a symposium on pop art, during which artists such as Warhol were attacked for "capitulating" to consumerism.
 Critics were appalled by Warhol's open acceptance of market culture, which set the tone for his reception.

+In 1963, Warhol formed The Druds, a short-lived avant-garde noise band that included notable figures from the New York minimal art and proto-conceptual art scenes, including Larry Poons, La Monte Young, Walter De Maria, Jasper Johns, Claes Oldenberg, and Lucas Samaras.

-In early 1963, Warhol rented his first studio, an old firehouse at 159 East 87th Street.
-At this studio, he created his Elvis series, which included Eight Elvises (1963) and Triple Elvis (1963).
-These portraits along with a series of Elizabeth Taylor portraits were shown at his second exhibition at the Ferus Gallery in Los Angeles.
+In January 1963, Warhol rented his first studio—an old firehouse at 159 East 87th Street—where he created his Elvis series, which included Eight Elvises (1963) and Triple Elvis (1963).
+These portraits, along with a series of Elizabeth Taylor portraits, were shown at his second exhibition at the Ferus Gallery in Los Angeles.
 Later that year, Warhol relocated his studio to East 47th Street, which would turn into The Factory.
-The Factory became a popular gathering spot for a wide range of artists, writers, musicians, and underground celebrities.
+The Factory became a popular gathering spot for a wide range of artists, writers, musicians and underground celebrities.

+Warhol was among the artist commissioned to create an artwork for the New York State Pavilion at the 1964 World's Fair in Queens, New York.
+He created the mural Thirteen Most Wanted Men (1964), which was painted over after government officials objected to the images before the fair opened in April 1964.

 Warhol had his second exhibition at the Stable Gallery in the spring of 1964, which featured sculptures of commercial boxes stacked and scattered throughout the space to resemble a warehouse.
 For the exhibition, Warhol custom ordered wooden boxes and silkscreened graphics onto them.
-The sculptures—Brillo Box, Del Monte Peach Box, Heinz Tomato Ketchup Box, Kellogg's Cornflakes Box, Campbell's Tomato Juice Box, and Mott's Apple Juice Box—sold for $200 to $400 depending on the size of the box.
+The sculptures—Brillo Box, Del Monte Peach Box, Heinz Tomato Ketchup Box, Kellogg's Cornflakes Box, Campbell's Tomato Juice Box and Mott's Apple Juice Box—sold for $200 to $400 depending on the size of the box.